-(1) a.
+- (1) a.
 They like Bart

-b.
+- b.
 Lisa like Bart

 - c.
-Lisa likes Bart - d.
+Lisa likes Bart

+- d.
 They likes Bart

-Principle F as hypothesized above had nothing to say about this situation, because the subject NP and the predicate VP are both daughters of S, but neither serves as the head of S. So, we took advantage of this and added a new hypothesis for this situation.
+Principle F as hypothesized above had nothing to say about this situation, because the subject NP and the predicate VP are both children of S, but neither serves as the head of S. So, we took advantage of this and added a new hypothesis for this situation.
 Here I will call it "Principle G" though it was not given a name before.
-It says that if there is no head, then the features of all the daughters become the features of the mother.
+It says that if there is no head, then the features of all the children become the features of the parent.

-Principle G: Features pass from all daughters to their mother node if none are its head.
+Principle G: Features pass from all children to their parent node if none are its head.

 This gets the result we want.
-If the subject NP and VP have values of, say, [+pl] and [-pl] that conflict, then the resulting S node has both [+pl] and [-pl], which we additionally suppose is an impossible representation.
+If the subject DP and VP have values of, say, [+pl] and [-pl] that conflict, then the resulting S node has both [+pl] and [-pl], which we additionally suppose is an impossible representation.